Super-Panama-World/Advent-Calendar/README.md

 ### December 18 - Dassen <a name="18"></a>
 <img src="/icons/Dassen.jpg" width="50" height="50" />

+I have some friends who play board games together on the internet.
+They have different jobs, ages, a gender, and living areas.
+This is started 6 years ago, we also became to have relationships in real life now.

+We sometimes go on a travel together.
+For instance, we have gone to the Universal Studios Japan, Disneyland and Design Festa.
+Then we played some board games face to face after events.

+These events are planned several times in the year.
+And we are doing gift exchange game in every Christmas.

+Gift exchange game is so fun because these presents are expressed their individuality.
+That rule is different every year, I have got limited information about a destination in this year, and I have known only a gender.
+I would send to a girl the Cinderella shoe as following picture.

+These presents would be opened all together with talking on skype.
+I'm looking forward to coming to X-day.
+I wish everyone all the happiness in the world.
+Although It's a little bit early, Merry Christmas.

+---END---
 ___
 ### December 19 -  <a name="19"></a>
 <img src="/icons/.png" width="50" height="50" />